Queatz/Closer/Features.md

  [ ] Closer become an ambassador in your area (things to do as an ambassador) [ ] Closer enter invite code to join secret group
  [ ] Goodies.
 That pop up on the map when you're near by them

+ [ ] Private Group Invites on map when zoomed in past satallite view
+    [ ] Revival chat
+    [ ] Revival nerds
+    [ ] The Bonnevile House
+        -5109 Bonneville Bend-
+    [ ] Send notification to people right here
+    [ ] Messages expire after 1h
+ [ ] Purple events - private to some of your groups

 ### P0 ###